 I’m a firm believer of the notion that with great power comes great electricity bill.
-Ever since I started working, I realised that there are two types of bills I needed to pay every month.
+Ever since I started working, I realized that there are two types of bills I needed to pay every month.
 Bills that are rigid and those that are flexible.

 Rigid bills were those I had no control over.
 My home loan EMI, recurring deposit, car maintenance and more.
 Flexible bills were something I had a significant holdover.